 Horn Fly Control

-Controlling face flies is a key to reducing most pinkeye problems.
+Controlling face flies is essential in reducing most pinkeye problems.

 Face Fly Control

-Pinkeye vaccines are available and should be considered if face flies and pinkeye have been a recurring problem.
-Currently, commercial and autogenous pinkeye vaccines are available; please check with your local veterinarian about the use of these products in your area.
+Pinkeye vaccines are available and should be considered if pinkeye has been a recurring problem.
+Please check with your local veterinarian about the use of these vaccines in your area.

-Stable flies are blood-feeding flies, mainly feeding on the front legs of cattle, staying on the animal long enough to complete a blood meal.
-Their bite is very painful; cattle will often react by stomping their legs, bunching at pasture corners, or stand in water to avoid being bitten.
+Stable flies are a serious pest of pastured cattle.
+The stable fly is a blood-feeding fly, mainly feeding on the legs and belly region of animals.
+Their bite is very painful; cattle will often react by stomping their legs, bunching in corners of pastures, or stand in water to avoid being bitten.

 Stable Fly Control

-Sanitation or clean-up of wasted feed at winter feeding sites may reduce localized fly development.
-If sanitation is not an option these sites may be treated with a larvicide (Neporex®).
-However, application of either procedure may not totally reduce the economic impact of stable fly feeding.
+Sanitation or clean-up of wasted feed at winter feeding sites may reduce stable fly numbers.
+If sanitation is not possible, these sites may be treated with a larvicide (Neporex®).
+But, the application of either procedure may not totally reduce the economic impact of stable fly feeding.

-When applying any insecticide control products please read and follow the label instructions.
+When applying any insecticide control products, please read and follow label instructions.